 What is the process for HCPC investigations?

 HCPC investigations involve allegations that suggest that a registrant’s fitness to practise may be impaired.
+These allegations begin when someone raises a ‘concern’ about a HCPC registrant.
+If a concern is deemed an issue that the council should look into, the will begin the process by formalising an allegation.
 This may be for a number of reasons, such as:

 • Lack of Competence;

 • A determination by another regulatory body; or

 • Being included on a barred list preventing a registrant from working with vulnerable adults or children.

 The first stage in HCPC investigations involves the HCPC writing to the registrant, providing them with details of the allegation and providing an opportunity for the registrant to comment within 28 days.
 In our experience, emotionally charged, poorly drafted submissions can make matters significantly worse.
 However carefully drafted submissions at this stage may persuade the Investigating Committee that the ‘realistic prospect’ test is not met, bringing the HCPC investigation to an end.
 It is therefore essential to get expert legal advice before responding to the HCPC.

 Once a registrant has had an opportunity to comment on an allegation, the case is passed to an Investigating Committee to decide if there is a realistic prospect that there is a case for the registrant to answer.
 The Investigating Committee may decide that: